 Build Your Own Internet of Things: UC San Diego | This Specialization covers the development of Internet of Things (IoT) products and services — including devices for sensing, actuation, processing, and communication — to help you develop skills and experiences you can employ in designing novel systems.

-Hannah is the VP of Design & Marketing at Leverege and IoT For All.
+Hannah is the VP of Design & Marketing at Leverege and the Managing Editor at IoT For All.
 She's passionate about tech and frequently writes about design, tech, and IoT.
 You can find her writing on IoT For All, Medium, and Huffpo.